13 Other Response Distributions

 In R, a binomial response variable can be provided as a binary factor (as we saw in logistic regression) or, for \(n > 1\), a two-column matrix providing the number of successes and the number of failures.

-This data comes from a factorial experiment on seeds.
-There are two varieties of seed, 1 and 2, and two types of extract the seeds can be treated with.
-The goal of the experiment was to figure out which combination of seed and extract leads to the highest rate of germination of the seeds.
+This data comes from a factorial experiment on Orobanche aegyptiaca seeds (Crowder 1978), which can parasitize many crops.
+There are two varieties of seed (collected from infected cucumbers in either 1973 or 1975), and two types of extract the seeds can be treated with (bean and cucumber).
+The goal of the experiment was to figure out which combination of seed and extract leads to the highest rate of germination of the seeds.1

 A factorial design means the researchers tested each possible combination in (nearly) equal numbers.
 Each row of the data set represents one group of seeds grown together, getting the same seeds and extract; we have the total number of seeds in that group and the number that successfully germinated.

 Figure 13.1 shows the germination rate for each combination of seed and extract.
-It looks like seed 1, extract 2 has the highest success rate, but we can use a model to explore the differences in more detail.
+It looks like 1975 seeds with cucumber extract have the highest germination rate, but we can use a model to explore the differences in more detail.

 Figure 13.1: Germination success rates for different seed and extract combinations.